-- data, obtained or pending, on the informed consent expressed by the deceased while alive for the post-mortem use of their biological material for research purposes (if applicable); - data, obtained or pending, on the decision of the appropriate prosecutor, in accordance with Article 4 of the Regulation of the Minister of Justice of 30 October 2007 (if the material was taken during a forensic post-mortem); - the decision, obtained or pending, of the starost to hand over unidentified human remains for research purposes, in accordance with Article 10 (2) of the abovementioned Cemeteries and Burial Act of 31 January 1959 (Journal of Laws of 1959, no. 11, item 62, as amended) (if applicable).
+- data, obtained or pending, on the decision of the appropriate prosecutor, in accordance with Article 4 of the Regulation of the Minister of Justice of 30 October 2007 (if the material was taken during a forensic post-mortem); - the decision, obtained or pending, of the starost to hand over unidentified human remains for research purposes, in accordance with Article 10 (2) of the abovementioned Cemeteries and Burial Act of 31 January 1959 (Journal of Laws of 1959, no. 11, item 62, as amended) (if applicable).

 Where cells or tissues are to be transferred from a non-EU country, please indicate the legal basis for such transfer.
+See Point 6.

-See point 6.
-In the case of genetic modifications to the material please fill out point 7.1.
+In the case of genetic modifications to the material please fill out Point 7.1.